 Paige Hobey, M.A.

-I’m thrilled to be leading the community outreach efforts and workshop program at the Institute for Girls’ Development.
+I’m thrilled to be leading the community education programs and outreach efforts at the Institute for Girls’ Development.
 I’m passionate about the work we do helping girls, their families and their circles of community acquire the skills they need to build confidence, compassion and healthy relationships.

 Across my career, I’ve worked in communications, marketing, content development and teaching.
 I’ve written extensively on parenting and child development, and I’ve served on the Boards of non-profits assisting children and families – including Kidspace Children’s Museum, Foothill Family and Mayfield Junior School.